cindzzi/webdeveloper/README.md

 web developement due to the 6 month in class data analytics bootcamp that I did in Rice University.
 The reason I am taking this bootcamp is because I really enjoyed doing web pages so I decided to learn more during my quaratine time.
-I will put all the assignments solutions that I am going to do and also a note saying how I did on it.
+I will put all the assignments solutions that I am going to do.

 Starting Date: 05/12/2020